Office of the Registrar Attendance Policies

 1. Faculty must announce their attendance policies and their policies for make-up work in relation to absences at the beginning of a course.
 Any change in policy during the course must be made clear to the students and shall not be retroactive.

-2. Faculty shall not penalize students (beyond the possible loss of credit for missed or late work) for authorized absences for official school activities (such as varsity athletic events and official class field trips) or for a reasonable number of absences due to illness.
+2. Faculty shall not penalize students (beyond the possible loss of credit for missed or late work) for authorized absences for official school activities (such as varsity athletic events and official class field trips), for short absences due to military service, or for a reasonable number of absences due to illness.

 3. During the fall and spring semesters, authorized absences for official school activities shall not exceed thrice the number of times the class meets per week (e.g., nine absences in a MWF class, or six absences in a TTh class).
 Additional authorized absences may be allowed for national playoffs or other special circumstances approved by the provost.